ckeditor/ckeditor4-docs/guides/widget_sdk/tutorial_1/README.md

 		padding: 0 8px;
 	}

-Please note that if you are working with the inline editor, you need to add these styles to your page that displays the editor.
+Please note that if you are working with the [inline editor](#!/guide/dev_inline), you need to add these styles to your page that displays the editor.
+And if you want to share your plugin with others, refer to the [Plugin CSS Styles](#!/guide/plugin_sdk_styles) article that explains the recommended way to control plugin styling.

 After you reload the page and insert the widget again, you will see that thanks to the styling we added it now stands out from the rest of the editor content.